 We all like to take breaks to talk with friends and co-workers.
 We want to be friendly when patrons start to chat with us.
 However, we also need to be mindful of the time, so here are some strategies to excuse yourself from a conversation:

-By law, the patrons have a right to privacy concerning what library materials they borrow.
-For this reason, student assistants are trained on patron privacy.
+By law, our patrons have a right to privacy concerning what library materials they borrow.
+For this reason, student assistants are trained on patron privacy before they can work behind the Circulation Desk.
+Until you receive this training, please do not hang out behind the desk.